 With new responsibilities and a broader range of powers, combined with a partnership approach, Mid and East Antrim Borough Council will be stronger, more effective and flexible to local need, always being focused on our citizens.
-Council fully recognise that in the current economic climate it is even more important to make every penny count and account for every penny.
+Council fully recognise that in the current economic climate it is more important than ever to ensure services are delivered in the most cost effective way possible to deliver value for money to the ratepayer.
+Council is focussed on delivering services to meet citizen need and the many demands the global pandemic have placed on local communities.
 That is what our citizens expect and that is what they deserve.
 Mid and East Antrim Borough Council will focus on being a high performing Council, delivering excellent services and value for money services.